Medicare Drug List Formulary

-A formulary, or comprehensive drug list, is a list of commonly prescribed drugs that are covered by your plan.
+Cigna's formulary is a comprehensive list of commonly prescribed drugs that are covered by your Medicare Advantage (MA) or Part D Prescription Drug (PDP) plan.
 Cigna doctors and pharmacists pick these drugs for their effectiveness, safety, ease of use, and cost.
-Drug lists can change from year to year.

-Below are the lists of covered drugs in our Cigna Medicare Advantage Plans (Part C) and Medicare Prescription Drug Plans (Part D).
+View the drug lists below to see if your medication is covered depending on your plan.
 If your medication appears on the drug list, then it is a covered medication under that plan.
-Your medication might have certain requirements, such as prior authorization, quantity limits, or step therapy.
+Your medication might have certain requirements, such as prior authorization or step therapy.
 You can use the list to check for other medications that treat your condition.

 - Make sure you have convenient access to retail pharmacies